swanhack/Talk2_DiscordBots/swacktalk2.md

-Building a Discord bot
+# Building a Discord bot

-1. Make a Discord server for testing
-2. Register a Discord application
-3. Add the bot to your Discord server
-4. Make a new directory for your project
-5. Installing and using discord.js
-6. EventEmitter basics
-7. Further expansion

--- Make a Discord server for testing
+## Make a Discord server for testing

 When testing bots for Discord, it's usually a good idea to create a new server or guild to keep development spam away from prying eyes.